microsoft/TemplateStudio/docs/templates.md

 * There is a template within the generation basket whose `identity` property is "wts.Proj.Blank".

 In other words, this template is designed to be added to the generation basket when we are generating a Blank Project Type with the CodeBehind or MVVMBasic framework.
+The wts.compositionOrder can be used to establish the order in which of composition templates are generated where necessary.

 We have a basic pseudo-language to define the composition filters.
 The composition filters must match the following structure: